Click here to read about us in Easy English.

 Below is a video version of this page.
 It’s also available with audio description on YouTube.

-People with Disability Australia Incorporated (PWDA) is a national disability rights, advocacy and representative organisation that is made up of, led and governed bypeople with disability.
+People with Disability Australia (PWDA) is a national disability rights, advocacy and representative organisation that is made up of, led and governed by people with disability.

 We have a vision of a socially just, accessible and inclusive community, in which the human rights, belonging, contribution, potential and diversity of all people with disability are recognised, respected and celebrated with pride.

-Our members, people with disability and organisations made up of people with disability, are actively involved in PWDA, electing a Board of people with disability every year.
-Many of our staff are also people with disability.
+Our members are people with disability, and organisations made up of people with disability.
+They are actively involved in PWDA, electing a board of people with disability every year.
+Many of our staff members are also people with disability.